matiasmolinas/evolving-agents/README.md

 *Configure other settings like `LLM_MODEL`, `LLM_EMBEDDING_MODEL` if needed.*

 **2. Run the Comprehensive Demo:**
-*(Note: This demo script will need to be updated to work with the MongoDB backend.
-The setup parts will change significantly.)*

-This demo showcases the `SystemAgent` orchestrating a complex task (invoice processing).
-It demonstrates component discovery (leveraging task-aware search via MongoDB), potential creation/evolution, and execution.
-If `INTENT_REVIEW_ENABLED=true`, it will pause for human review at configured stages, with intent plans stored in MongoDB.
+The `architect_zero_comprehensive_demo.py` script showcases the `SystemAgent` orchestrating a complex task (invoice processing) using the MongoDB backend.
+It demonstrates component discovery, potential creation/evolution, and execution.
+If `INTENT_REVIEW_ENABLED=true` and the `intents` level is active, it will pause for human review with intent plans stored in MongoDB.

 ```bash
 python examples/invoice_processing/architect_zero_comprehensive_demo.py